-Citations are another name for these mentions to your company that appear on outside websites.
+Citations are another name for these mentions of your company that appear on outside websites.

-To update this crucial contact information, check each occurrence and get in touch with each directory or website owner as needed.
+Check each occurrence for updates, and then get in touch with each directory or website owner as necessary.

 There are automatic local services that you can use to find and update your NAP as well as other crucial business details like your website URL, services, or even pertinent photographs from a single spot.
 These SEO services are both free and paid.